pologovaa/eclipse-wiki/Debugging-with-OpenOCD.md

     _Default values in the Debugger tab for JTAG via OpenOCD_

-    ![Default values in the GDBserver Debugger Options tab]

     Select the **JTAG via OpenOCD** or **JTAG via Ashling** for use with EM Starter Kit.